sidekiq/sidekiq/Pro-Changes.md

 Sidekiq Pro Changelog
 =======================

-Please see http://sidekiq.org/pro for more details and how to buy.
+Please see [http://sidekiq.org/pro](http://sidekiq.org/pro) for more details and how to buy.

 HEAD
 -----------

-Thanks to Jon Hyman for his contributions to this Sidekiq Pro release.
+Thanks to @jonhyman for his contributions to this Sidekiq Pro release.

 This release offers new functionality based on the SCAN command newly added to Redis 2.8.